 A survey course designed to examine natural systems and the impact of human society on those systems.
 Topics covered will include principles of ecology, biodiversity, and population dynamics; additionally, the course will address the socioeconomic and environmental costs associated with natural resource consumption, energy production, pollution, and waste generation.
 Laboratory work and off-site activities will provide additional opportunities for students to develop critical thinking and environmental problem solving skills, as they address local environmental issues.
-Prerequisite(s): Level 2 placement in English, Math and Reading .
+Prerequisite(s): Completion of all competencies in Learning Support reading and writing.

 * This course is part of the general education core.